 Another leadership style, which is very much like transformational leadership, but has not been discussed yet, is servant leadership.
-Like transformational leadership, servant leaders are “visionaries, generate high levels of trust, serve as role models, show consideration for others, delegate responsibilities, empower followers, teach, communicate, listen, and influence followers (Stone).”
+Like transformational leadership, servant leaders are “visionaries, generate high levels of trust, serve as role models, show consideration for others, delegate responsibilities, empower followers, teach, communicate, listen, and influence followers” (Stone, 2004, p.).
 The difference between the two is that transformational leaders focus on organizational directives while servant leaders focus more on the people who follow them.
 Both of these styles of leadership offer great foundations of dynamic leadership, and can create real change in organizations.
-In an article by Stone however Servant leadership believes that when true servant leaders are in place, the subordinates to them are very likely to follow the same principles and become servants in the same respect.
-This is believed to create long-term success in organizations (Stone).
+In an article by Stone (2004, p), it is discussed that servant leadership believes that when true servant leaders are in place, the subordinates to them are very likely to follow the same principles and become servants in the same respect.
+This is believed to create long-term success in organizations (Stone, 2004, p).